 Residential Life and Student Living maintain several different addresses for students living on campus: local, permanent, and guardian.
 These addresses come from the student’s admissions application.
 It is the responsibility of each student living on campus to update and change their address at move-out to ensure they receive their final account statement and security deposit (if applicable).
 If we receive mail or package parcels when you are no longer living on campus, they will be returned to sender.

-As you may know there are several University breaks, closures, and holidays throughout the academic year.
+There are several University breaks, closures, and holidays throughout the academic year.
 Students may want to return home during these periods, or they may want to remain on campus.
 Students are not required to return home or leave campus, unless asked to do so by Residential Life and Student Living, during University breaks, closures, and holidays.
 When the residence halls are closed, there will be no access to the residence halls unless a separate contract is signed, and additional fees assessed.
 Rent does not cover occupancy during winter break.
 No rent refunds or other concessions will be provided for those periods of time the residence halls are closed.

 Students are welcome to remain on campus during the Thanksgiving break.
 Students will be surveyed by Residential Life before the break begins so we are aware of who is looking to remain on campus during the break.
 Residential Life will continue to provide resident support during the Thanksgiving break period.
-Please be aware Dining Services may be closed or have limited hours of operation during this period, and other University services may be limited or not available during the break.
+Please be aware Dining Services may be closed or have limited hours of operation during this period, and other University services may be limited or not available during the Thanksgiving break.
 Students will still be required to pay their rent during this time.

 Students are welcome to remain on campus during the spring break.
 Students will be surveyed by Residential Life before the break begins so we are aware of who is looking to remain on campus during the break.
-Residential Life will continue to provide resident support during the Spring break period.
-Please be aware Dining Services may be closed or have limited hours of operation during this period, and other University services may be limited or not available during the break.
+Residential Life will continue to provide resident support during the spring break period.
+Please be aware Dining Services may be closed or have limited hours of operation during this period, and other University services may be limited or not available during the spring break.
 Students will still be required to pay their rent during this time.

 For more information regarding University breaks, closures, and holidays please view our academic calendar.